 You should get legal advice before starting this court action if you’re unsure about your legal rights, have any questions about the law, or want to know if your claim may succeed.

-You can lodge your claim without using a lawyer, but the defendant can employ a lawyer to defend the claim.
-If that happens and your claim is not successful, you will most likely be ordered to pay the defendant’s lawyer’s fees, which could be expensive.
+You can lodge your claim without using a lawyer, but the defendant can employ a lawyer to dispute the claim.
+If that happens and your claim is not successful, you will most likely be ordered to pay the defence lawyer’s fees, which could be expensive.